 The gold medalist has the option of directly attending an interview in the Department of Atomic energy directly after they are done with their education.
 The gold medalist can skip the written examination that takes place before the interview stage.
 The top qualifying candidates at the national level will be given a special merit certificate and the students who are in the top 35 will be awarded gold medals.

-4. Is NCERT Enough for NSEP?
+2. Is NCERT Enough for NSEP?

 The examination of NSEP is of the 12th standard CBSE level.
 The candidates can refer to the NCERT books of both classes 11 and 12 to prepare for this examination.
 In short, it is fine to refer to the NCERT books initially to prepare for the NSEP Examination.
 NCERT Books will give you a proper idea of the topics.
-These books are known for their easy language and simpler methods that help students in understanding even a heavy topic very easily.
+These books are known for their easy language and simpler methods that help students understand even a heavy topic very easily.

-5. How to Crack NSEP?
+3. How to Crack NSEP?

 Even the toughest examination of the country could be easily cracked or scored.
 The same is with NSEP.
-NSEP is considered to be the first stage of the Olympiad program for Physics.
-To crack any examination it is important to have the correct study material.
-NCERT of the class 11th and 12th is considered to be the initial books that every student should study completely.
+NSEP is considered the first stage of the Olympiad program for Physics.
+To crack any examination, it is important to have the correct study material.
+NCERT of classes 11th and 12th is considered to be the initial book that every student should study completely.
 Students can also refer to the study material provided by Vedantu.

-6. What is the Level of NSEP?
+4. What is the Level of NSEP?

-The National Standard Examination in Physics (NSEP) is considered to be the stepping stage in selecting the aspiring and talented students in the physics olympiad program.
+The National Standard Examination in Physics (NSEP) is considered to be the stepping stage in selecting aspiring and talented students for the physics olympiad program.
 The level of the NSEP examination is very high as it is a national-level examination that is useful in selecting candidates who are interested in the field of physics.

-8. How to Apply for NSEP?
+5. How to Apply for NSEP?

-The candidates who are willing to participate in the NCEP examination are required to follow a few steps.
+Candidates who are willing to participate in the NCEP examination are required to follow a few steps.
 The candidates are expected to download a registration form from the official website of the IAPT first.
 After downloading the form, they have to fill in all their details.
 These details should include the candidate’s name, address, parents’ name, and the preferred language in which he or she wants to write the examination.